-To reduce cluster start time, you can designate a predefined pool of idle instances to create cluster nodes.
-This is also called attaching the cluster to the pool.
-The cluster is created using instances in the pool.
+To reduce cluster start time, you can designate predefined pools of idle instances to create worker nodes and the driver node.
+This is also called attaching the cluster to the pools.
+The cluster is created using instances in the pools.
 If a pool does not have sufficient idle resources to create the requested driver node or worker nodes, the pool expands by allocating new instances from the instance provider.
 When the cluster is terminated, the instances it used are returned to the pool and can be reused by a different cluster.

-You must have permission to attach to the pool; see Pool access control.
+You must have permission to attach to each pool; see Pool access control.

-To attach a cluster to a pool using the cluster creation UI, select the pool in the Pool drop-down instead of specifying instance types for the drive node and worker nodes.
+To attach a cluster to a pool using the cluster creation UI, select the pool from the Driver Type or Worker Type dropdown when you configure the cluster.
+Available pools are listed at the top of each dropdown list.
+You can use the same pool or different pools for the driver node and worker nodes.